UK Calculator Editorial Team

 How flexi-access drawdown works

 You move part or all of your defined-contribution pension into a drawdown wrapper (still inside the pension tax wrapper, no immediate tax).
 Once in drawdown, you can take income flexibly: nothing, a one-off lump, or regular monthly withdrawals.
 The first 25% of each crystallisation is tax-free (Pension Commencement Lump Sum / PCLS); the remaining 75% is taxed as income at marginal rate.
-From April 2025, the maximum lifetime PCLS is capped at the Lump Sum Allowance of £268,275 (replacing the old Lifetime Allowance regime).
+Since 6 April 2024, when the Lifetime Allowance was abolished, the maximum lifetime tax-free cash is capped at the Lump Sum Allowance of £268,275 (replacing the old Lifetime Allowance regime).

 Tax bands and the danger of bracket creep